 Joanne Hovis is president of CTC Technology & Energy, where she directs the firm’s work in network business planning; market analysis; financial modeling, policy, and strategy; and management consulting.
 Joanne advises public sector clients regarding how to build strategy and opportunity for public–private partnerships in broadband.
 She led the CTC teams that developed first-of-their-kind partnerships for the Commonwealth of Kentucky; the City of Santa Cruz, California; the City of Westminster, Maryland; rural Garrett County, Maryland; and the Champaign-Urbana Big Broadband consortium.
 Joanne co-authored “The Emerging World of Broadband Public–Private Partnerships: A Business Strategy and Legal Guide,” which was published by the Benton Foundation.

 An attorney with a background in communications and commercial litigation, Joanne is also the CEO of the Coalition for Local Internet Choice (CLIC), and former President of the National Association of Telecommunications Officers and Advisors (NATOA).
-She serves as a member of the Board of Directors of the Fiber to the Home Council and the Benton Foundation.
+She serves as a member of the Board of Directors of the Fiber Broadband Association and the Benton Foundation.